XLI, No. 15

 JFC Parking: In looking over past year end reports, I discovered that parking around the Johnson Faculty Center had been a major issue over several years.
 The primary problem is that the campus is divided into “Red” and “Blue” parking zones.
 The “Red” zone tags may park anywhere, but the “Blue” zoned tags are restricted to “Blue” parking lots only.
 The JFC happens to be in the heart of the “Red” zone, so members of the Senate from the far side of the campus could not drive over and park in any of the parking lots nearby.
 After having several conversations with the Department of Public Safety and concerned Senators and Faculty, it was finally determined, but not unanimously, that the parking spaces behind the JFC would have two slots dedicated to the apartments and have four slots dedicated for Senate/JFC use only.
 This has added access to the JFC for members across campus.

 Situational Awareness: In the course of addressing academic policies, the Senate must work closely with other units on campus.
 I have tried to increase our situational awareness by having a number of unit representatives come and explain their mission and areas of operation to help the Senate make informed decisions.
-Guests and or speakers invited to the Senate included: Bruce Domazlicky Chair UPSL Committee, John Webber from Information Technology, Dennis Holt from Admissions and Enrollment Management, Kathy Mangels from Business and Finance, Sarah Cron from Kent Library, Wayne Smith from the Foundation, Dave Starrett from University Studies and CSTL, President Dobbins, and Teresa Wildman from Research and Grants Development.
+Guests and or speakers invited to the Senate included: Bruce Domazlicky Chair UPSL Committee, John Webber from Information Technology, Dennis Holt from Admissions and Enrollment Management, Kathy Mangels from Business and Finance, Sarah Cron from Kent Library, Wayne Smith from the Foundation, Dave Starrett from General Education and CSTL, President Dobbins, and Teresa Wildman from Research and Grants Development.

 LEGISLATIVE COMMITTEE YEAR END REPORTS